 - There are no systemic side effects due to lack of systemic absorption.
 Because of the content of aluminum salt, an important side effect is constipation and it should not be used for prolonged duration in renal insufficiency.

 - It reduces absorption of many drugs by binding with them.

 - Misoprostol is a PGE1 analog with mucosal protective and acid inhibitory actions.
 It stimulates the production of mucus and bicarbonate as well as increases mucosal blood flow.

 - It is used to prevent NSAID-induced ulcers, but it requires 3-4 times dosing per day.

 - Important adverse effects are diarrhea and abdominal cramps.

-- As it stimulates uterine contractions, it is not used in pregnancy and requires cautious use in women of childbearing age.
+- As it stimulates uterine contractions, it is not used during pregnancy and requires cautious use in women of childbearing age.